-A Night Shelter is now being planned to be available for four winter months, from December 2018 to March 2019.
-St. Andrew’s Church have agreed to alterations to its upstairs rooms that will make them suitable for this purpose.
+A Night Shelter is planned to be available for severe weather conditions this coming winter.
+It can not now be at St. Andrew’s Church because of local opposition.
+An alterative venue is yet to be agreed.
 The number of guests will be limited to five.
 Fund raising is underway and there is much to do before any of this can become certain.
-A working party is producing a handbook for those who volunteer to staff the shelter.
-A paid co-ordinator will eventually be appointed to manage the arrangements.
+A working party has produced a handbook for those who volunteer to staff the shelter.
+A paid co-ordinator has been appointed to manage the arrangements.

 This last winter, many of Opendoors guests spent those very cold nights without a decent roof over their heads.
 This has posed serious personal health and safety problems.
 Their welfare is precarious and the options open to them have been very limited.
 Opendoors wants to offer a few local, homeless people a significant step towards permanent accommodation.
 By having the security and comfort of the Night Shelter, a homeless person will know their immediate physical needs are met and they can turn their minds to planning their longer-term future.
 One or two people (volunteers and visitors from relevant agencies) will be on hand to talk things through and help make arrangements for the future.